PLPAcademy/day-3-assignment-Muizz180/README.md

 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL

+Here are the answers to the environment setup assignment questions:

+Dart & Flutter:

+1. B) Download the Dart SDK**
+2. D) dart --version**
+3. B) Update your PATH**
+4. C) flutter run**

+Python Installation:

+1. B) Download Python from the official website**
+2. C) Add Python to PATH**
+3. A) By running python --version**
+4. C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py**
+5. C) To separate project dependencies and avoid conflicts**

+MySQL Installation:

+1. B) Download MySQL Installer from the official website**
+2. D) Custom**
+3. A) MySQL Server, MySQL Workbench, and MySQL Shell**
+4. B) To secure your MySQL installation with a super-secret password**
+5. B) Launch MySQL Workbench and connect to your MySQL Server**